sssurendra99/first-next-app/app/dashboard/README.md

     - Wrap the part that changes in the square brackets. [ ]
         - eg: dashboard/users/[user]

-    - Here, encountered an warning.
+    - Here, encountered a warning.
         - Had to use async/await because the dynamic apis are asynchronous now.